Become an

 Firefighter in yellow helmet climbing up a ladder.

-Firefighter in yellow helmet standing in front of fire engine
+Firefighter holding helmet, standing in front of Pershore fire engine

-Answers to the most frequently asked questions about becoming an On-Call firefighter, including fitness, training, qualifications, pay, conditions and working hours.
+Answers to the most common questions about the role of an On-Call firefighter, including fitness requirements, qualifications, training, career progression, pay and conditions.

-If you have further questions about the role and how to apply, we recommend attending one of our On-Call Recruitment Sessions.
-These are held at the fire station that is recruiting and you will be able to meet and talk to our current serving On-Call firefighters and On-Call support officers about the role in greater detail.
+If you have further questions about the role or the recruitment process, we recommend that you attend one of our On-Call Recruitment Sessions.
+These are held at the fire station that is recruiting and you will be able to chat to serving On-Call firefighters and On-Call support officers about the role in greater detail.

 On-Call firefighter crew stories